Shezmoin/Quotes/README.md

 * Heading: "Today's Inspirational Quote" in a classic serif font.

-* Quote Box: Centered quote text with the author right-aligned below.
+* Quote Box: Centred quote text with the author right-aligned below.

 * Button: “Show Another Quote” to display a new random quote.